 It’s Not About Being Tech Savvy, It’s about Being Tech Smart

 If you don’t have a strategy, we can’t optimize it with technology.

-It’s far too common for entrepreneurs to grab a tool that they think will be the golden ticket for their the team.
+It’s far too common for entrepreneurs to grab a tool that they think will be the golden ticket for their team.
 Without the system in place to start with, the tech tool cannot be used properly.
 This is when they often end up sitting in your queue, underutilized, or completely unused.

 We aren’t trying to make our business “tech savvy” but rather “tech smart.”
 We want the tools that we use to enable us to grow while maintaining the same customer experience we always have.